Backstage Pass

 3. Involve Stakeholders Early

-4. Negotiate Room Capacity, Power, and Internet Needs
+4. Negotiate Room Capacity, Power and Internet Needs

 5. Don’t Cut Corners on Homework and Preparation